onecompiler/cheatsheets/sql.md

 ---
-Title: SQL Cheatsheet
+title: SQL Cheatsheet
-Description: Contains syntaxes & examples to help new comers get comfortable with using SQL.
+description: Contains syntaxes & examples to help new comers get comfortable with using SQL.
+created: 2022-10-01
-Created At: 2022-10-01
+updated: 2022-10-01
 ---

 ## Creation & Insertion